All students are required to wear the Stalham High School uniform.

 - Trutex pleated Harrow grey from Stevensons OR Girls' Permanent Pleated Grey Skirt from Marks and Spencer OR Girls Grey Pleated School Skirt 2 Pack from George at Asda.
 Skirts should be knee length.
 They should not be shorter.
 They should not be made of jersey or lycra.
 (Parents should note that this a change to our current uniform style)

-Shorts - from 7th June 2021 (after the Summer half-term break) students will be allowed to wear tailored knee length black shorts for the second half of the summer term.
+Shorts can be worn as part of the uniform.
+However, students will only be allowed to wear tailored knee length black shorts for the second half of the summer term.
 These shorts are unisex and are only available from Stevensons.

 School approved trousers and skirts can be purchased from Stevensons.